electricjones/electricjones.github.io/_posts/2023-08-10-intro-to-citizen-conservation.md

 tags: intros citizen-science wildlife animal-sheltering
 author: Michael
 ---
 This blog ([Electric Jones](http://electricjones.me)) is divided into three major categories: [Game Studies](http://electricjones.me/games), [Etcetera](http://electricjones.me/etcetera), and **[Citizen Conservation](http://electricjones.me/ecology)**.
 Game Studies may be self explanatory (if not take a look at its intro post), and etcetera is just a grab bag of things I'm interested in.
-Buy what is Citizen Conservation?
+But what is Citizen Conservation?
 Here, I take a quick look at what I mean by Citizen Conservation and explore a few topics I'm interested in.
 {: .article_paragraph }

 First, a little bit about my background.
 For the full story, take a look at the rest of this blog.
 In short, I have spent the last 30+years at the intersection of computer science, community service, and animal care.
 In that time, I have volunteered at dozens of site cleanups, restoration projects, conservation initiatives, and rescues.
 I currently spend a lot of my "free" time at the [Humane Rescue Alliance](http://humanerescuealliance.org) in Washington, D.C. as a behavior assistant, adoptions counselor, and volunteer trainer.